 If you are considering accepting cash in hand work, you may be wondering what the tax implications of doing so is.
 Well, the precise implications will depend on your personal circumstances.
 But if you have a full time job and have been offered some work on the side or you don’t have a job but are thinking about accepting a small job to get back into work, here is some helpful advice that may help you understand the tax implication of cash in hand work.

-Does HMRC Need to Know?
+Does HMRC Need to Know about Cash in Hand Work?

 You pretty much need to pay income tax on all your earnings, no matter how you earn them or are paid.
 If you have a job, your employer will probably be giving you a payslip which details your gross earnings and tax & NI deductions, so HMRC will be informed by your employer of the earnings.
 Simple, nothing extra to declare.
 However if you choose to do some additional work on the side for example: if you are a school teacher offering private tuition, then you will need to let HMRC know about your additional earnings and pay tax.